lazermen327/webmarkup/README.md

-stundent informatica 685525 aan de hogeschool van inholland if you see this file benice
+stundent informatica 685525 aan de hogeschool van inholland if you see this file, benice